Dividend Investing in Australia: Full Guide (2025)

 How Do Dividends Work?

-Dividends are a sign of a company’s financial health and stability, as only profitable and mature companies can afford to pay dividends regularly.
-Some companies prefer to reinvest their profits back into the business to fund growth and innovation.
-These companies are usually in the early stages of development or fast-growing sectors, such as technology or biotech.
-They may offer higher potential returns in the form of capital appreciation, but they also carry higher risks and volatility.
+Some companies prefer reinvesting their profits into the business to fund growth and innovation.
+These are usually companies in the early stages of development or fast-growing sectors.
+They offer higher potential returns in capital appreciation but carry higher risks and volatility.

 Important Dates for Dividend Investors